 Hawthorne High School's teachers and administrative staff are skilled in and have developed ways to detect the early identification of students exhibiting the warning signs and/or behavioral traits that typically lead to dropping out of school.
-A total of 182 dropouts were recorded for the 2009-10 school year.
-In the following Dropout & Graduation Rates table, 2009-10 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+A total of 146 dropouts were recorded for 2010-11.

+In the following Dropout & Graduation Rates table, 2010-11 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+Beginning with the graduation class of 2010, the California Department of Education developed Cohort Dropout and Cohort Graduate rate formulas, based on CALPADS' (California Longitudinal Pupil Achievement Data System) four-year accumulation of student data, to more accurately determine dropout and graduation rates in California's schools.
+The new calculations take many factors into consideration when identifying actual dropouts/graduates.
+Graduation rates include only graduates that earned their diplomas within a specific four-year period of time; graduation rates do not include students who, for a variety of reasons, took longer than four years to graduate.
 Detailed information about dropout rates and graduation rates can be found on the DataQuest web page at http://dq.cde.ca.gov/dataquest/.

 Dropout and Graduation Rates

-ławthorne
+Hawthorne

-07-08 08-09 09-10
+08-09 09-10 10-11

-Dropout Rate (%) 6.1 9.1 7.9
+Dropout Rate (%) - 30.8 22.4

-Graduation Rate (%) 62.3 63.6 72.9
+Graduation Rate (%) - 65.2 70.4

 CVUHSD

-Dropout Rate (%) 5.8 9.5 8.1
+Dropout Rate (%) - 30 22.5

-Graduation Rate (%) 66.8 62.6 72.0
+Graduation Rate (%) - 61.5 65.5

 CA

-Dropout Rate (%) 4.9 5.7 4.6
+Dropout Rate (%) - 16.6 14.4

-Graduation Rate (%) 80.2 78.6 80.4
+Graduation Rate (%) - 74.7 76.3